LBNL-UCB-STI/beam/docs/protocols.rst

 1. The Person evaluates the ModeChoiceCalculator which returns a chosen itinerary (in the form of an EmboidedBeamTrip) from the list of possible alternatives.
 2. If a reservation is required to accomplish the chosen itinerary, the person sends ReservationRequest to all drivers in the itinerary (in the case of a transit trip) or a ReserveRide message to the RideHailManager in the case of a ride hail trip).
 3. If reservation requests were sent, the Person waits (still in ChoosingMode state) for all responses to be returned.
 If any response is negative, the Person removes the chosen itinerary from their choice set, sends RemovePassengerFromTrip messagse to all drivers in the trip (if transit) and begins the mode choice process anew.
-4. If all reservation responses are received and positive or if the trip does not require reservations at all, the person releases any reserved personal vehicles by sending ReleaseVehicleReservation messags to the Household and a ResourceIsAvailableNotification to themself, the Person throws a PersonDepartureEvent and finally schedules a PersonDepartureTrigger to occur at the departure queueStartTime of the trip.
+4. If all reservation responses are received and positive or if the trip does not require reservations at all, the person releases any reserved personal vehicles by sending ReleaseVehicleReservation messags to the Household and a ResourceIsAvailableNotification to themself, the Person throws a PersonDepartureEvent and finally schedules a PersonDepartureTrigger to occur at the departure time of the trip.

 Traveling